 -a to show all jobs

-There are currently three partitions ('queues') but the partitions and their resources will vary over time as systems are added or retired:
+There are currently three partitions ('queues') for general use but the partitions and their resources will vary over time as systems are added or retired:

-* Some nodes have more RAM or CPUs available, you can check with eg sinfo -N -o "%N %c %m" to show node, max CPUs and max RAM in megabytes.
+* Some nodes have more RAM or CPUs available than others, you can check with eg sinfo -N -o "%N %c %m" to show node, max CPUs and max RAM in megabytes.

 All queues can have jobs submitted from desktops, but advanced operations that require connecting directly to the compute nodes will only work from interactive nodes (most job scripts shouldn't need this).